 What shifted?
 Why now?

 I think it started with a lovely fiction series I read last summer by Audrey Faye, The KarmaCorp series.
 The women in that series - each has her own book - are first of all kick ass women with unique talents and skills in their own right.
 They were brought together to be keepers of order in some future world.
 They often worked independently, and at the same time they were fiercely loyal.
 Sign me up!

 Then, for a couple of months when I lived in Phoenix, I became fast friends with a woman who had been an acquaintance before I moved there.
 She and I hung out at each other’s apartments, we had keys to our places so we could look out for each other.
-Sometimes we wrapped our arms around each other when we talked.
-We even launched a work project we were over the moon about.
+We even launched a work project we were over the moon about...until it ended.
 We both admitted how unusual that was and how good it felt.